-By Gram Vikas Posted on Tue 16 Apr 2013, over 9 years ago
+By Gram Vikas Posted on Tue 16 Apr 2013, almost 10 years ago

 what type of water sources have been tried in providing drinking water for the communities?
 What is the ratio of expenditure in source:collection chamber: distribution system?